 I was even seeing my own stolen images being recommended to me by Pinterest as “pins they thought I’d love”.
 SERIOUSLY PINTEREST?
 It’s not bad enough that you’re allowing my content to be stolen but now you’re recommending it above my ACTUAL content too?

-Oh, and as you’ll see in the video at the very end of this post, the stolen content is ranking higher in search than my actual content too.
+Oh, and as you’ll see in the video, the stolen content is ranking higher in search than my actual content too.
 Fabulous.

 How can you tell if a pin or Pinterest image is stolen?

 When you hover over a pin, you can see the URL it’s directing to.
 If that URL does not match the watermark on the image, there’s a chance it’s stolen.
 If you click a pin about the best side hustle for introverts and the site redirects you to something totally unrelated like a weight loss supplement pill, chances are it’s a stolen pin and image.
 You can see in the image below, that’s MY work.
 My image that I created with my website name on the bottom, STOLEN and redirected to some other junk website.
 NOT COOL.